Our visiting hours and whom to contact about a visit.

 recovery goals of their service users.
 In addition to providing direct care to

 people at these sites, Adult Community Services facilitates access to

 additional outpatient, as well as inpatient, St. Luke’s healthcare services.

 At The Addiction Institute of New York, we help individuals to recover from substance addictions.
 We provide the best possible treatments for people who struggle with alcohol, heroin, cocaine, nicotine, and other addictions, and offer the widest possible range of inpatient, outpatient, residential, and school programs for all levels of severity of illness and all levels of socioeconomic status.
 We take care of addicted people from pre-birth to old age; we also conduct federally funded research, and teach the new generation of professionals the art and science of addiction medicine.

 We believe that alcohol and drug dependency are treatable illnesses that affect the individuals, their families, employers, and society.
 We provide state-of-the-art, evidence-based treatment, as well as training of professionals and research on addictive disorders.
 We also provide motivation enhancement therapy for those individuals who are trying to decide whether or not they have a substance use disorder and whether they want to commit to a treatment experience.
-All patients can access the full range of services provided at The Addiction Institute of New York, as well as the medical and psychiatric services of St. Luke's Hospital.
+All patients can access the full range of services provided at The Addiction Institute of New York, as well as the medical and psychiatric services of Mount Sinai St. Luke’s.

 Our emergency and outreach services focus on providing rapid, confidential assessments and immediate treatment.
 Subsequent treatment planning determines the most appropriate follow-up and ongoing care.

 Our comprehensive psychiatric emergency services are made of four emergency service components.

 Mount Sinai St. Luke’s has a full range of primary care physicians and specialists.